Item

 Yes.

-So kind of, you kind of touched us in a little bit, but what were your first feelings about having to stay at home for such a long time.
+So kind of, you kind of touched on this a little bit, but what were your first feelings about having to stay at home for such a long time?

 Um, so basically, initially, I thought that it will, like, get done in a month or so.
 But then I didn't really have hopes, because it kept extending.
 But I hoped it end fast because I had a lot of activities piled up, and because it was my senior year, I really wanted to spend time with my friends and spend time at school doing things I like.

 Yeah, that makes sense.
-And then what were some of the things I like different events that got canceled because of COVID.
+And then what were some of the things and like different events that got canceled because of COVID?

 Um, so my school was online, all through the year, except for my graduation, and we had a sports day.
 So only these two events were offline.
-But there was a problem, because of this.
-And they were like in person classes, activities, labs, many trips together as a class answer, which I skipped.
+But there was a prom, which we skipped because of this.
+And they were like in person classes, activities, labs, many trips together as a class and stuff which I skipped.

 And then finally, in what ways has your life changed overall, because of COVID?